johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 Ouroboros Praos (Ouroboros versions are explained later, in Chapter 4) provided an additional degree of protection by using Verifiable Random Function (VRF) keys in block production.
 VRF makes the consensus protocol difficult to attack because it’s impossible to predict the next producing nodes.

 Because the slot leader schedule is known in other proof-of-stake blockchain protocols (such as Ouroboros Classic or BFT), it’s known who has the authority to create the block in each slot.
 In this instance, you have to establish that you are who you claim you are, and anybody can verify this by looking at the public slot leader schedule.
-This process was subsequently improved in the Feb 2022 release, with a new CLI tool for SPOs to check their own slot leadership schedule.
+This process was subsequently improved in the Feb 2022 release,[^71] with a new CLI tool for SPOs to check their own slot leadership schedule.

 Ouroboros Praos’ slot leader schedule, on the other hand, is kept private, which means that no one knows who the slot leader in advance will be, but once they are, they can verify to everyone else that they are using the VRF key.